Earl Kerkam

 Earl Kerkam painted and lived in Paris, France in the early 1950s.
-There, Kerkam developed a mentor and collegial relationship with the artist Norman Carton which extended through their returns to New York City, the 1955 Whitney Annual, and their solo exhibits at World House in the 1960s.
+There, Kerkam developed a mentor and collegial relationship with the artist Norman Carton which extended through their returns to New York City, the 1955 Whitney Annual and Poindexter Gallery exhibition, and their solo exhibits at World House in the 1960s.

 Earl Kerkam died on January 12, 1965, in New York City.